 The route from Gower Gulch back to the parking area is gradually downhill offering tight canyon narrows near the canyon mouth where a 25ft (7.6m) dryfall is bypassed on its north side.
 Minor rock scrambling is necessary to complete the entire route as you climb over and down 4ft (1.2m) ledges.

 , one can make various loops ranging from a couple miles to +6 miles.

 Drink plenty of water: Drink at least one gallon (4 liters) of water per day to replace loss from sweat, more if you are active.
 Fluid and electrolyte levels must be balanced, so have salty foods or "sports drinks" too.

-Avoid hiking in the heat: Do not hike in the low elevations when temperatures are hot.
+Avoid running in the heat: Do not run in the low elevations when temperatures are hot.
 The mountains are cooler in summer, but can have snow and ice in winter.

 Travel prepared to survive: Stay on paved roads in summer.
 If your car breaks down, stay with it until help comes.
 Carry extra drinking water in your car in case of emergency.

 Watch for signs of trouble: If you feel dizzy, nauseous, or a headache, get out of the sun immediately and drink water or sports drinks.
 Dampen clothing to lower body temperature.
 Be alert for symptoms in others.